alex-dolinsky/plumbing.lua/README.md

 - vec_len : returns a scalar, the vector's length.
 - normalize : returns a normalized vector.
+- unpack : a multiple return of every member in a vector.

 ###### single vector and a scalar operations